afvalenciab/pokemon/README.md

 #### Actions

-The file 'actions/index.js' has the list of actions that we want to execute and his responsibility is to communicate the action and to give the data.
+The file 'actions/index.js' has the list of actions that we want to execute and its responsibility is to communicate the action and to give the data.

 * /action
   - index.js